mitmedialab/Junkyard-Jumbotron/README.md

 Junkyard Jumbotron
 ==================

 The Junkyard Jumbotron lets you take a bunch of random displays and instantly stitch them together into a large, virtual display, simply by taking a photograph of them.
 It works with laptops, smartphones, tablets --- anything that runs a web browser.
 It also highlights a new way of connecting a large number of heterogenous devices to each other in the field, on an ad-hoc basis.

 Here are instructions for installing the Junkyard Jumbotron.
-Most of these packages are available via apt-get on Linux, or in MacPorts of OS X (deployments are intended to be on Ubuntu boxes, and currently most development happens on OS X).
+Most of these packages are available via apt-get on Linux, or in MacPorts or Homebrew of OS X (deployments are intended to be on Ubuntu or Debian boxes, and currently most development happens on OS X).

 1. Git
 ------